-'''

 Enter a new password (20 character maximum):

-'''

-The web/WiFi interface allows on-site and off-site access to the system.
+The web/secure wireless interface allows on-site and off-site access with the system.
 This interface allows the user to view reports and to modify system parameters.

-To use the WiFi interface locally, you need:
+To use the secure wireless interface locally, you need: